- Front-foot punch

 [video of flailing haymakers, from front and the side.]

 ...and this is utterly tragic.
 Learning how to throw decent punches will grant you an unimaginable advantage over your opponents.
-We have much to say about such simple-looking techniques, but you must practice with these nuances in mind, because they will pay dividends.
+We have much to say about such simple-looking techniques, and you must practice with these nuances in mind, because they will pay dividends.

 Strength is not the crucial factor in punching; it is speed.
 We could discuss the physics in depth, but for the sake of (over-)simplicity, the kinetic (moving) energy of a body depends on its mass and its speed.
 This energy will increase evenly with increasing mass -- but it will increase quadratically with increasing speed.
 It is obvious that a giant, who was twice the size of an ordinary man, would be able to strike with the energy of two normal men.
 If a normal-sized person diligently practiced to the point where they could punch twice as fast as their normal-sized colleagues, then they could punch with four times the energy of a normal man.
-If you remain skeptical, then think about bullets -- bullets aren’t heavy, but they are fast.
+(Bullets aren’t heavy, but they're fast.)

-Throwing a karate punch feels different from the more intuitive "cowboy punches" above.
+Throwing karate punches feels different from the more intuitive "cowboy punches" above.
 Punches which feel strong are not strong, because real power feels effortless.
-The quality of your techniques can be tested with a hanging heavy punching bag; a quality punch will dent the bag instead of swinging it.
-Flailing haymakers only work in movies, so if you have no previous experience, then abandon whatever notions you has about throwing punches, and start with a clean slate.
+The quality of your techniques can be tested with a hanging heavy punching bag; a quality punch dents the bag instead of swinging it.
+Flailing haymakers only work in movies, so abandon whatever notions you have about punching, and start with a clean slate.